aaliobeid/banking_system_project/README.md

 * Expand features to include transaction history and account management.

 ## License

-This project is open-source and available under the MIT License.
-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the (LICENSE) file for details.